Business in N'Djamena, Chad

 - N'Djamena has a strategic location in Central Africa, located at the

-crossroads of the trans-African road network (African Corridors)
+crossroads of the trans-African road network (African Logistics Corridors)

 - In N'Djamena, the Chari River and the Logone River converge